the-batfish/spotify-downloader/README.md

 If you have any problems,doubts,suggestion or any other queries you can reach me on discord at Rickyrorton#6693 or join the spotify downloader support server at https://discord.gg/8pTQAfAAbm

-Make sure you install all 3 exe provided with ffmpeg so that the program works as normal
+Make sure you install all 3 exe provided with ffmpeg so that the program works as normal.How to install and add ffmpeg to path:https://windowsloop.com/install-ffmpeg-windows-10/#download-ffmpeg

 FFMPEG Download links: